Azure/azure-cli-extensions/src/monitor-pipeline-group/README.md

-# Azure CLI MonitorPipelineGroup Extension #
+# Azure CLI monitor-pipeline-group Extension #
-This is an extension to Azure CLI to manage MonitorPipelineGroup resources.
+This is an extension to Azure CLI to manage Azure Monitor Pipeline Group (Microsoft.Monitor/pipelineGroups) resources.

 ## How to use ##
 Install this extension using the below CLI command